KEO-cls-eedi/specification/doc/clseedi.md

 * `tiers` - the incentive tiers
 * `slots` - the slots of the incentive table

+Additionaly optional properties are:
+* `ackNeeded` - if set to `true`, the local device must send an `ack` message to the backend after it has applied the tariff information

 All tariffs must satisfy the constraints stated in the `configuration` (see section "Configuration").

 Please note that the data model for tariff information is under active development.
 Consider it to be highly preliminary.